 Every consultation is a qualification call

 Attorneys spend 30 minutes finding out a lead is outside SOL or has no real damages.
-That is time that should be spent on cases that will actually sign.
+That's time that should be spent on cases that will actually sign.

-Employment law leads often do not have a case — or do but do not know it.
-GavelGrow intake flows pre-qualify leads on statute-of-limitations, damages, and evidence before they take up attorney time.
+Employment law leads often don't have a case — or do but don't know it.
+GavelGrow's intake flows pre-qualify leads on statute-of-limitations, damages, and evidence before they take up attorney time.

 Attorneys spend 30 minutes finding out a lead is outside SOL or has no real damages.
-That is time that should be spent on cases that will actually sign.
+That's time that should be spent on cases that will actually sign.

-Without upfront qualification, your pipeline fills with cases that will not retain.
+Without upfront qualification, your pipeline fills with cases that won't retain.
 Your signed-rate looks bad even when your case-quality rate is good.

 Employment discrimination has tight SOLs.
-A lead who calls 2 days before the deadline needs to be triaged instantly — not added to tomorrow callback list.
+A lead who calls 2 days before the deadline needs to be triaged instantly — not added to tomorrow's callback list.

 Intake asks about incident date, employer size, evidence, prior EEOC filings.
-Leads outside SOL or clearly below damages threshold get an auto-response and are not routed to attorneys.
+Leads outside SOL or clearly below damages threshold get an auto-response and aren't routed to attorneys.

 Every qualified lead shows days-remaining until statute-of-limitations.
 Urgent flags prioritize same-day callbacks for leads within 30 days of deadline.